andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom-1-50.md

 ### About the book

 Baltasar Gracián Y Morales (1601-1658) was born in Calatayud, Aragon, Spain.

-Gracián wrote with a desire to instruct princes and, consequently, his works display a certain deviousness and preoccupation with the exercise of power: 300 aphorisms were extracted and published as "El Oráculo manual", or "The Art of Worldly Wisdom".
+He desired to instruct princes and, consequently, his works display a certain deviousness and preoccupation with the exercise of power.

-"The Art of Worldly Wisdom" is a manual for becoming Wordly prudent (wise), 300 short maxims without chapters in between, perfect for skimming and reading a few in moments of relaxation.
+Out of his works, 300 aphorisms were extracted and published as "The Art of Worldly Wisdom", a manual for becoming wise "in the ways of the world".

 ### About this summary

-As there are no chapters or index, using the book as a reference in certain moments can be hard: you'll have to open the book and keep skimming until you find what you need.
+The book has a curious format: the maxims are numbered but have no chapters or organisation by topic, and, while this format makes the manual perfect for reading a few maxims at a time, it also makes the book challenging to use as a reference.

+Let's say I want to reflect on my temperance, how do I find all the related maxims?

-To fix this I've decided to categorise all the 300 maxims in a series of 6 posts, 50 maxims at the time.
+To help exactly with questions like this I am sorting the maxims by their applicability and related graces, 50 maxims at the time.

 This post covers the first 50 maxims.